hlissner/emacs-pug-mode/README.md

 + Define faces to improve customizability
 + Use multiline-font-lock
-+ Optimize pug-indent-p and regex
++ Optimize pug-indent-p and font-lock regexes
++ Refactor out vestigial slim-mode code

+## Contributions

+I'm inexperienced at writing major modes for Emacs.
+Any contributions are welcome and appreciated!